2ndSightLab/ai-tracker/issues.md

 ## Issues

+🟡 After fixing most of the encoded error messages some still remain.

 🟡 Errors getting logged when there are no errors - is it inadvertanly calling error logger instead of success logger?

 🟡 org: savisec (xxxxxxxx)